-Personnel will capture Chinook salmon in drift gillnets just above the U.S./Canada border.
-The drift net site will be the traditional site used for commercial fishing and the mesh in drift gillnets will be 18.4 cm, a mesh size used for marking Chinook salmon in the Stikine, Unuk, and Chilkat rivers mark-recapture studies.
-This mesh size tends to catch large Chinook and some jacks (fish <660 mm MEF).
-Nets will be 36.6 m (approximately120 ft) long and 5.5 m (approximately 18 ft) deep.
+Personnel will capture Chinook salmon in two drift gillnets below the U.S.-Canada border in the area just upstream of the Wright River.
+One boat will also drift just upstream of the U.S.-Canada border on days the lethal test and commercial fisheries are closed.
+If recaptured fish in this area are in poor condition as a result of multiple recaptures they may be censored from the overall abundance estimate.
+The drift net mesh will be 18.4 cm, a mesh size used for marking Chinook salmon in the Stikine, Unuk, and Chilkat rivers mark-recapture studies.
+This mesh size tends to catch primarily large Chinook ($\geq 660 \text{ mm MEF}$) and some small and medium sized Chinook (< 660 mm MEF).
+The drift gillnet will be 36.6 m (approximately120 ft) long and 5.5 m (approximately 18 ft) deep.